Aérospatiale Alouette III: Overseas production

 Despite the closure of Aérospatiale 's own production line, the event was not the end of the type's manufacturing activity.
 Over 500 Alouette IIIs are recorded as having been manufactured under licence abroad in several countries, such as Romania, India, and Switzerland.
 Various versions of the Alouette III were also either licence-built or otherwise assembled by IAR in Romania (as the IAR 316), F+W Emmen (de) in Switzerland, by Fokker and Lichtwerk in the Netherlands, and in India as the HAL Chetak.
 The Romanian IAR 316, was an Aérospatiale SA 316B Alouette III license produced from 1971 to 1987, with 250 made with about half for Romania and half for export.
 Additionally, Romania also developed the IAR 317 Airfox, an attack helicopter version of the IAR 316;at least one prototype was made and was debuted at the 1985 Paris Air Show.

-Hindustan Aeronautics Limited (HAL) obtained a licence to construct the Alouette III, which was known locally as the HAL Chetak, at their own production facilities in India.
+Hindustan Aeronautics Limited (HAL) obtained a licence to construct the Alouette III, which was known locally as the Chetak, at their own production facilities in India.
 More than 300 units were built by HAL; the company has continued to independently update and indigenise the helicopter over the decades.
 A modernised variant of the Chetak has remained production, though at a diminished volume, into the 21st century.
 The latest HAL Chetak was delivered in 2021, and also included updated avionics.
 Over 350 Chetak had been produced the 2020s.